1971

 The ninth PA Lottery Millionaire Raffle is held on January 2nd.

-On January 31st the PA Lottery began the sales of its own PA Mega Millions tickets as a result of the cross-selling agreement made between the Mega Millions Consortium and the MUSL – Multi-State Lottery Association.
+On January 31st Lotto PA began the sales of its own PA Mega Millions tickets as a result of the cross-selling agreement made between the Mega Millions Consortium and the MUSL – Multi-State Lottery Association.

 In the very first Mega Millions draw in which Pennsylvania Lottery players take part – on Feebruary 2nd – there is a PA Lottery second prize level winner who scoops US$ 250,000.